How to Install Sysdig on Ubuntu 26.04, 24.04 and 22.04

 sudo dkms autoinstall

 If APT ends with the generic Sub-process /usr/bin/dpkg returned an error code message during Sysdig setup, treat it as a package-script failure and check the DKMS state first.
-The real cause is usually above that final APT line.
+The real cause is usually earlier in the APT output.

 Official Sysdig packages and Ubuntu 26.04/24.04 packages use scap.
 Ubuntu 22.04’s distro package uses sysdig_probe, so older-release troubleshooting output can show that module name instead.